Jayush14/react-ecommerce/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### Backend

+To run the backend server, use the following command:

+`json-server --watch data3.json --port 8080`

+This starts a backend server using json-server and serves data locally.

+Accessing the Server

+Open [http://localhost:8080](http://localhost:8080) in your browser to view the local server.

+## Available Resources

+- Products
+- Categories
+- Brands

 ### `npm test`

 Launches the test runner in the interactive watch mode.\